[Updated Sept. 14, 2021 to include some more recent books.]

 Other excellent more recent books written by Pagans who work with the faerie realm include “Fairycraft: Following the Path of the Fairy Witch” by Morgan Daimler, and my favourite, “Faery Craft: Weaving Connections with the Enchanted Realm” by Emily Carding.

 Another pair of books that might be of interest are Kenny Klein’s “Through the Faerie Glass” and “Fairy Tale Rituals.”
 They are a realistic look at human-faerie interaction without the usual saccharine veneer that is often associated with the Good Folk.
 [Note: in 2014 Klein was convicted of possessing child porn and was sentenced to 20 years in jail.
 Klein passed away in 2020 from pancreatic cancer while in prison.
 You might not want to support his books by buying them new.
-If you still want to get his books I’d recommend you buy them second-hand through a site like http://used.addall.com as the author will receive no money from the purchase of second-hand copies.]
+If you still want to get his books I’d recommend you buy them second-hand through a site like http://used.addall.com as the author or their estate will receive no money from the purchase of second-hand copies.]

 Ceremonial magicians have also historically worked with faeries.
 “The Book of Oberon: A Sourcebook of Elizabethan Magic” by Daniel Harms, James R. Clark, and Joseph H. Peterson is a modern annotated edition of a handwritten grimoire from the 16th century in England.
 If you are interested in ceremonial magick as well as working with faeries, this will be exactly what you’re looking for.